Preventing the Flu

 People often confuse colds and flu.
 They are different, but you might have some of the same symptoms.
 Many people get a cold several times a year.
 On the contrary, people get the flu only once every few years.

-For more information about the flu, symptoms, exams and tests, and multi-media tools, visit Informed You’s flu page.
+For more information about the flu, symptoms, exams and tests, and multi-media tools, visit the Centers for Disease Control and Prevention website.

 The Flu and COVID-19